 If you’ve ever wondered can you freeze spinach and how to freeze fresh spinach… well freezing spinach couldn’t be easier!
 These are two quick and easy methods that I like to use for freezing fresh spinach leaves.
 Frozen spinach is great to cook with and add to smoothies, but once thawed it’s wilted and soggy so it’s not really suitable for adding to salads or sandwiches.

-How to Freeze Fresh Spinach Leaves (For Smoothies)
+How to Freeze Spinach For Smoothies

-a freezer bag filled with frozen spinach leaves
+A freezer bag filled with frozen spinach leaves.

 Freezing Blanched Spinach

-1. Rinse Spinach: Rinse raw spinach to remove dirt and debris and to discard brown looking and soggy leaves.
+1. Rinse Spinach.
+Rinse raw spinach to remove dirt and debris and to discard brown looking and soggy leaves.

 2. Chop: Coarsely chop spinach discarding any long and tough stems.
 (The spinach will be in bite-sized and more manageable pieces while it cooks in soups, stews and skillets).

-3. Blanch Spinach: Place spinach in a wire sieve or colander with a handle then submerge it in pot of boiling water for about 1 minute.
+3. Blanch Spinach.
+Place spinach in a wire sieve or colander with a handle then submerge it in pot of boiling water for about 1 minute.
 The spinach will turn bright green.
 Remove spinach from boiling water then dunk it in ice water to halt the cooking process.

-4. Squeeze Excess Water: Lay the spinach out on paper towels and blot them to remove some of the liquid.
+4. Squeeze Excess Water.
+Lay the spinach out on paper towels and blot them to remove some of the liquid.

-5. Ice Cube Trays: Evenly distribute the blanched spinach in ice cube trays and freeze for 2-3 hours or until solid.
+5. Ice Cube Trays.
+Evenly distribute the blanched spinach in ice cube trays and freeze for 2-3 hours or until solid.

-6. Freezer Bags: Mark the date on the outside of your freezer bag.
+6. Freezer Bags.
+Mark the date on the outside of your freezer bag.
 Place the spinach cubes in freezer bags filling them up about 2/3 of the way.
 Press out as much air as you can while you seal

-7. Freeze Spinach: Store freezer bags filled with frozen spinach in your freezer.
+7. Freeze Spinach.
+Store freezer bags filled with frozen spinach in your freezer.

-8. Add to Recipes: There’s no need to thaw them first, just add the frozen spinach cubes right from the freezer to simmering soups, stews and skillet dishes.
+8. Add to Recipes.
+There’s no need to thaw them first, just add the frozen spinach cubes right from the freezer to simmering soups, stews and skillet dishes.

 A white ice cube tray filled with frozen spinach leaves.

-How Long Will Frozen Spinach Last In The Freezer
+How Long Will Frozen Spinach Last In The Freezer?

 As long as it’s properly sealed in an airtight freezer bag, frozen spinach could last in the freezer for up to 1 year.
 Freezer burns can happen if freezer bags aren’t sealed properly and food is exposed to air, so it’s important to press out as much excess air as you can when sealing your freezer bags.
 You can seal a freezer bag almost completely but leaving just enough room to stick a straw through, then suck out all the air in the bag and seal it tightly.